andywillis/rgb2adobeswatch/README.md

 ## Conversions

-To convert the ES2015 code to ES5:

-Install the following globally:

-`npm install babel-cli babel-loader eslint eslint-loader eslint-config-airbnb babel-eslint esl int-plugin-react -g`

-Then: `npm run babel`.
+To ES5: `npm run es5`.

 To browserify: `npm run bundle`.

-To run the example:

-* `cd example`
-* `babel-node example.js --presets es2015`

-The .ase file will appear in the example folder.
+To run the example: `npm run example`.
+The `.ase` file will appear in the example folder.

+To create the documentation: `npm run doc`.

+To run the tests: `npm run test`.